 Long term goals

 Investing can be a great way to grow your money and can offer higher long-term returns than leaving your money in a current or savings account.
 A Stocks & Shares ISA is one of the most popular investment accounts, with General Investment Accounts also available.
 Learn how to invest like the best here in Step 4.

-Lifetime ISA – There is a 20% government withdrawal charge unless you use the money towards buying your first home (up to £450,000) or for retirement (from age 60), meaning you will lose any government bonuses you have earned.
-Please note this is a temporary reduction from 6 March 2020 – 5 April 2021.
-After this period the government withdrawal charge will revert to 25% (you’ll pay an additional £6.25 for every £100 deposited).
+Lifetime ISA -For the Lifetime ISA, you must be over 18 but under 40 to open an account.
+If you need to withdraw money for any reason other than your first home (up to £450,000) or retirement, you’ll pay a government withdrawal charge of 25%.
 The Lifetime ISA is treated differently for tax purposes when compared to a pension.
 If you decide to opt out of your workplace pension and instead pay into a Lifetime ISA, you will not benefit from any employer-matched contributions into your LISA and it may affect your current and future entitlement to means-tested state benefits.
 If considering the Lifetime ISA for the purposes of retirement, we recommend you speak with an independent financial advisor.

 Personal pension – Please note Moneybox cannot accept a pension you’re currently paying into or any old pensions that provide guaranteed benefits when you retire.